hermandrew/tims-hot-sauce/README.md

 Recipe
 ------

+This represents all information about the recipes Tim will be making, and tracking the batches he makes, as he sends sauce out to testers!

 1. Name (required, alpha and whitespace only)
 2. Created Date (required, unix time)
 2. Ingredients (Must have at least one.
 Each ingredient must have an ingredient, quantity, and unit).